 Where to buy new ski and snowboard gear in Tokyo

-Kanda-Ogawamachi, just east of Jimbocho Station, is home to a dense population of sports mega-stores that promise to have some more competitive prices.
+Kanda-Ogawamachi, just east of Jimbocho Station, is home to a dense agglomeration of sports mega-stores that has all the top brands and latest models.
 This neighborhood is known colloquially as Sports Town Kanda.
 Here you’ll find more than 60 snow-sports related stores.

-Shopping during summertime is one of the best ways to nab yourself a bargain, but even during peak season, you’ll have a pretty good chance of picking up some competitively priced gear.
+Shopping during the warmer months is one of the best ways to nab yourself a bargain, but even during peak season, you’ll have a pretty good chance of picking up some competitively priced gear.
 Check out out full guide to buying new ski/snowboarding gear in Tokyo’s Kanda-Ogawamachi district for more tips.

 Ski gear rental in Niseko